arabcoders/watchstate/FAQ.md

 ----

-### Q: I keep on seeing "Ignoring 'XXX'.
-No valid/supported external ids." in logs?
+### Q: I keep on seeing "No valid/supported external ids." in logs?

 This most likely means that the item is not matched in your media backend